nolash/go-vise/README.md

 The fixed-size output is generated using a templating language, and a combination of one or more _max size_ properties, and an optional _sink_ property that will attempt to consume all remaining capacity of the rendered template.

-For example, in this example
+In this example

 - `maxOutputSize` is 256 bytes long.
 - `template` is 120 bytes long.
 - param `one` has max size 10 but uses 5.
 - param `two` has max size 20 but uses 12.
 - param `three` is a _sink_.

-The renderer may use up to `256 - 120 - 5 - 12 = 119` bytes from the _sink_ when rendering the output.
+- rendered menu is 15 bytes long.

-### Menu rendering
+The renderer may use up to `256 - 120 - 5 - 12 - 15 = 104` bytes from the _sink_ when rendering the output.

-The menu is appended to the template output.
+### Menu browsing

 A max size can be set for the menu, which will count towards the space available for the _template sink_.